GDPR

 Hosting in Germany (on request)

-We offer secure hosting of your OpenProject cloud also in a German data center on request.
-Please contact us.
+We offer secure hosting of your OpenProject cloud in a German data center upon request.
+Please contact us for further details.

 Data backups and https encryption

-OpenProject cloud environment is continuously backing up data with data encrypted in transit (via TLS/https) and at rest (files, database (including backups) via AES-256).
-Each individual instance is logically separated and data is persisted in a unique database schema, reducing the risk of intersection or data leaks between instances.
+OpenProject cloud environment continuously backs up data with data encrypted in transit (via TLS/https) and at rest (files, database (including backups) via AES-256).
+Each individual instance is logically separated and data is persisted in a unique database schema, minimizing the risk of data overlap or data leaks between instances.

 Access to data and infrastructure

-Production infrastructure is accessible only for a strict set of authorized system operations personnel from a secure internal maintenance VPN.
-Services employed by employees are secured by Two-factor-authentication where available.
+Production infrastructure is accessible only for a limited set of authorized system operations personnel from a secure internal maintenance VPN.
+Services employed by employees are secured by two-factor-authentication where available.
 Access to customer data is performed only when requested by the customer (i.e., as part of a support or data import/export request).

-The GDPR includes grants to every data subject the right to access, modify, receive, and delete their own data.
+The GDPR grants the right to access, modify, receive, and delete their own data to every data subject.

-OpenProject customers with admin accounts on their instance act as data controllers for their team members and have elaborate means to perform these request on behalf of the data subjects they are responsible for.
+OpenProject customers with admin accounts on their instance act as data controllers for their team members and have comprehensive tools to fulfil these requests on behalf of the data subjects they are responsible for.

 With OpenProject, data controllers have fine-grained user and rights management to perform these requests.
-Individual data subjects can forward any request to their responsible data controller of their information.
+Individual data subjects can forward any request to their designated data controller.

 The following resources provide additional information:

-OpenProject provides means to fully erase both all identifiable information of a user from the application.
+OpenProject offers a way to completely erase all identifiable user information from the application.
 If the user is still referenced from data within the instance, these references are replaced with an anonymous user to ensure the data integrity of the application.

 • Data controllers can perform the deletion through the administration.